jlopezton/latinobarometro-stata/README.md

 ## Thanks to

 This package was originally developed as an internal repository pulling command by Germán Reyes (World Bank-Cornell).
+Although I've been using beta versions of the program for years now, I finally came to 'formalize' the program recently using a mix of old code and the help of Claude.